-- Note, however, Kathryn’s very first word: “So” as in “So it’s 1995 …”.
+- Note, however, Schulz’s very first word: “So” as in “So it’s 1995 …”.
 It was an unnecessary filler word that slightly diluted the impact of the opening.
 Removing it would make the sentence stronger.
 It is difficult to eliminate all filler words in an 18-minute speech.
 However, one of the most important parts of any speech is the opening; we should rigorously hone our words for it.

 - The opening story was well chosen for the purpose of the talk; however, I felt that it took a little too long to tell it.
 I suspect that some of the people in the audience felt the same way and Kathryn noticed.
 And what she does at 1:08 of the talk is clever.
 She compares the blank look that her friend gave her to the blank look of a gentleman in the audience.
 It shows presence of mind to adapt on the fly and to use a little self-deprecating humour.
 She was rewarded with a tension-breaking laugh.

 - Something else to keep in mind about this incident.
 Kathryn indicates the gentleman in the audience by pointing her finger at him.
 Most North Americans would not have any problem with that gesture.
 However, pointing is very rude in some cultures.
 If you intend to single out someone in the audience, a safe gesture is to indicate the person by extending your right hand fully open and palm up.
-In fact, this is exactly what Kathryn does at 7:35.
+In fact, this is exactly what Kathryn Schulz does at 7:35.

 - Nice use of a slide and humour (the picnic table) at 1:40.